florentpoujol/superpowers-game-ftext-plugin/readme.md

 Get it via `npm`:

 		cd app/systems/supGame/plugins
-    npm install sup-ftext-plugin
+    npm install superpowers-game-ftext-plugin

 The name of the vendors or plugins in the `app/systems/supGame/plugins/` folder don't matter.
-So you can leave the plugin path as `node_modules/sup-ftext-plugin`.
+So you can leave the plugin path as `node_modules/superpowers-game-ftext-plugin`.

 ## Test/Demo project